kamataak/bspam/README.md

 individual ID, (2) task ID, (3)
 the maximum number of attempts in the task, (4) the number of successes in the task, and (5) the time took to complete the task.
-Two optional variables, `group ID` and `testing occasion ID`, can also be includes.
+Two optional variables, `group ID` and `testing occasion ID`, can also be included.
 However, note if the data are coming from only one testing occasion and one group, these two variables should contain an arbitrary constant value, such as all 1’s.